marmanold/Date-Lectionary-Daily/README.md

 Constructor for the Date::Lectionary object.
 Takes a Time::Piect object, `date`, to create the object.

+## \_buildType

+Private method to determine if the daily lectionary follows the secular calendar or the liturgical calendar.

+## \_buildTradition

+Private method to determine the Sunday lectionary tradition of the daily lectionary selected.
+Used to determine the liturgical week the day falls within.

 ## \_parseLectDB

 Private method to open and parse the lectionary XML to be used by other methods to XPATH queries.